nfriedly/facebook-js-sdk/readme.md

 Setup on Heroku
 ---------------

-Alternatively, I have been testing running this script on a free heroku instance, and it seems to be working now.
-To use heroku, put your github username and password in environmental variables like so:
+This script works well on a free Heroku instance.
+Put your github username and password in environmental variables like so:

     heroku config:add GH_USER=<username>
     heroku config:add GH_PASS=<password>